MStylesMS/ParadoxFX/docs/MQTT_API.md

 This document provides the complete MQTT API specification for ParadoxFX (Paradox Effects), including command formats, message structures, topic patterns, and response formats.

+**Note**: This documentation reflects only the currently implemented commands.
+For a comprehensive list of documented but unimplemented commands, see [MISSING_FUNCTIONS.md](MISSING_FUNCTIONS.md).

 ## Table of Contents

 - [Overview](#overview)